Feyerabend/vm/cmp4/README.md

    multiple factors multiplied or divided together.

 *factor*
-A factor can be one of the following:
+a factor can be one of the following:
  * `number`: A numeric value.
  * `( expression )`: A complete expression enclosed in
    parentheses, allowing for nested expressions.